 - Anyone else who would be entitled to the property of the decedent by California intestate succession laws.

 California is a “comparative fault” state.
 This means that you may be able to recover damages even if you were partly to blame for the accident.
-Under California's “comparative fault” law, fault can be divided between the parties involved.
+Under California's “comparative fault” law, the fault can be divided between the parties involved.
 The injured party may be able to recover damages based on the level of fault of the other parties.

 For example, if two drivers were involved in a rear-end collision, the question of liability could be decided by the jury.
 The jury finds Driver A 20% liable for the accident and Driver B is 80% liable for the accident.
 Driver A could recover 80% of the damages from Driver B, based on comparative fault.